zephir-lang/zephir/documentation/buffer/usage.md

 ```

 This is not specific to `Buffer` — it is what any `ArrayAccess` object does when it does not hand
-back a reference, which is why `tests/Extension/BufferTest.php:251` asserts it against a plain
+back a reference, which is why `tests/Extension/BufferTest.php:260` asserts compound assignment, and
+`tests/Extension/BufferTest.php:318` the reference-taking forms, against a plain `ArrayAccess` class
-`ArrayAccess` class rather than against `SplFixedArray` (whose elements really are zvals).
+rather than against `SplFixedArray` (whose elements really are zvals).

 In Zephir the same rule applies: read into a local, compute, write back — which is what `scale()`
 above does.

 **`foreach` materialises the whole buffer.** `getIterator()` builds an `ArrayIterator` over a full
-PHP array copy (`kernel/buffer.c:740`).
+PHP array copy (`kernel/buffer.c:745`).
 That is deliberate — stepping one element at a time through
 the VM is the slow path by definition — but it means `foreach` over a million-element buffer
 allocates the million-element array you were trying to avoid.
 In hot code, index: